gavinbeatty/mkvtomp4/README.markdown

 Dependencies
 ------------

+Tools:
+* mkvtoolnix
+* mpeg4ip
+* ffmpeg

+On Linux, use your package manager to install.
+On Mac OS X, use MacPorts to install.
+On Windows, go to the tools' individual websites and find windows binaries.

-Everything is written is fully cross-platform python, except:
+Everything else is written using only fully cross-platform python, except:

 * pipes module.
 This means we depend on POSIX /bin/sh for the time being.